pdil/photo-density/README.md

 The step-by-step code and process to create this image using ```ggmap``` is presented in the [Tutorial](https://github.com/pdil/photo-density/wiki/Tutorial).

 ## Acknowledgements
-This process makes use of the [Metadata Extractor](https://github.com/drewnoakes/metadata-extractor) library (Java).
+This project makes use of the [Metadata Extractor](https://github.com/drewnoakes/metadata-extractor) library (Java).